ModelInference/dinv/README.md

 ## LogMerger dinv -l

-The `-l` argument specifies the log merger, the following arguments should be followed with a complete list of shiviz, and encoded log files from an execution.
+The `-l` argument specifies the log merger; the following arguments should be followed with a complete list of shiviz, and encoded log files from an execution.

  * `-plan` speficies the plan to use while merging logs (default is totally ordered cuts) `dinv -l -plan="TOLN" files`
  * `-sample` the sample rate of consistat cuts to be analyzed (default 100%) `dinv -l -sample=50 files`